GO!GO!7188: History

 On October 1, 2006, Akko announced on her official site that she had gotten married and had changed her legal name to Akiko Noma.
 That same month, Go!Go!7188 released their fifth studio album, Parade.
 The band commented that after pursuing solo activities in the previous year, they had learned that they "did music for fun," which provided the focus for making the album.

 In early 2007, Go!Go!7188 transferred to BMG Japan.
 That March, the band carried out their first tour of the United States as part of the multi-band Japan Nite tour, including performances in New York City, Los Angeles, and at SXSW in Austin, Texas.
 Later that year, in August, Go!Go!7188 returned to the United States for a second tour, playing at Musikfest in Bethel, Pennsylvania, as well as concerts in New York City and Chicago.

 On October 24, 2007, Go!Go!7188 released their sixth album and first on BMG Japan, 569 (pronounced Go Rock).
 Four days before the album was available in stores, the band made all of the tracks available on their MySpace page.
+In early 2008, Go!Go! partnered up with various bands for a tour entitled Tetsuko no Hair (a play on the talk show Tetsuko no Heya), including Mongol800.

-The next year, on May 28, Go!Go!7188 released their second cover album, titled Tora no Ana 2.
+Later in 2008, on May 28, Go!Go!7188 released their second cover album, titled Tora no Ana 2.
 Regarding the songs included on the album, Akko stated that the band tried to make each one show off their best parts.
 Each track was arranged into the "Go!Go! rock style," such as their surf rock version of Pink Lady's "Nagisa no Sinbad" and cover of Spitz's "Spider" incorporating the intro from "There She Goes" by The La's.

 Also on May 28, 2008, Go!Go! released the single "Kataomoi Fighter," which was written for the ending theme of the Itazura na Kiss anime adaption.
 While writing the song, Yuu stated that she imagined watching the anime on TV and Akko mentioned that she wrote the lyrics while thinking about her high-school days.
 The single peaked at number 37 on the Billboard Japan Hot 100 chart.
 In addition to the band featuring on the ending theme, Yuu voiced one of the characters in the eighth episode.
+While on their American tours, the band realized that there were still many parts of Japan that they hadn't visited, such as the San'in region, and so in October 2008 set off on a national tour of 16 cities that they hadn't performed at before.